nikhigautam/AngularHU20/README.md

-HUV20.O HTML CSS Final Assignment
+HUV20.O Angular Final Assignment
-Template Project for HTML SCSS Track
+Template Project for Angular Track

 Follow the below steps to run the project: